1973 Mount Gambier cave diving accident: Accident

 At the end of the planned dive, upon turning around to return to the surface, the surviving divers saw Christine Millott and Gordon Roberts attempt to ascend quickly back to the rock pile.
 However, instead of ascending along the slope they went down, they swam straight up, possibly because they were worried their air would be exhausted soon.
 The two divers swam directly upward into a dome in the ceiling which had no exit.
 Reynolds reported seeing their torches frantically searching for an exit before Roberts signaled back that they were lost.
 According to Reynolds, Christine Millott and Gordon Roberts looked "frightened."
 This was the last time the two were seen.
 Likely suffering from nitrogen narcosis, and surrounded in silt allowing minimal visibility, the two failed to find an exit.
 They exhausted their air supply and drowned; their bodies were later found together below the ceiling dome they had failed to escape.
 Reports suggest that Christine Millott and Gordon Roberts may have been holding each other, as they knew their death was imminent.
 Their bodies were found together.

 Further down and around the same time, one surviving diver says they witnessed a member of their group swimming strongly downward further into the cave.
 This was John Bockerman, who was likely under the effects of severe nitrogen narcosis, and may have been unaware that he was swimming to his death.
 His body was located about 20 feet further from where he was last seen, and was at the greatest depth of the four victims.

 The fourth casualty, Stephen L. Millott, may have been seen lost beneath the cave ceiling shortly before the surviving divers surfaced.
 Although his torch and camera were found deep at the base of the rock pile, his body was found under an overhang at a depth of only 50 feet.
-Compared with the other victims, little is known about Stephen L.'s final moments, but he was wearing a buoyancy vest, and to have been found under an overhang it is likely that he was buoyant at the time of death.
+Compared with the other victims, little is known about Stephen L.'s final moments, but he was wearing a buoyancy vest, and because he was found under an overhang, it is likely that he was buoyant at the time of death.